 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-When planning what to do in Las Vegas with kids, this should be your number one on the list.
+When planning a Las Vegas family vacation, time at the casinos that line the Strip should be number one on your list.
 Where else can you experience Paris, Venice, New York City, and the beach all in one day?
 Only in Las Vegas!

 - circus acts at Circus Circus